REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 On the same coin, if a real estate investor understands how to identify a growing market and buy properties in the path of growth, the returns can be exponentially higher than many other long-term buy-and-hold investments, especially in cases where the land is able to produce some amount of cash flow during the holding period (e.g., by leasing land out to a farmer, hunter, or any other end-user that will pay a monthly lease payment to the owner).

 Shenzhen, China 1982

 Dubai, United Arab Emirates 2017

 Tokyo, Japan 1945

 Think about it… what if you had bought land in these areas BEFORE their explosions in growth?

-All it takes is for an investor to go in and buy land on the outskirts of a city and then they wait for the population to grow to them.
-They're buying property at today's low prices (before anybody else perceives the value) and they just wait until the city grows to them.
-When this happens, the land prices spike in value and they're able to cash in on their land investment.
+All it takes is for an investor to go in and buy land on the outskirts of a city, and then they wait for the population to grow to them.
+They're buying a property at today's low prices (before anybody else perceives the value) and waiting until the city grows to them.
+When this happens, the land prices spike in value, and they're able to cash in on their land investment.
 MANY multi-millionaires have been created from this one strategy, and you can do it too.

 One way to scope out which areas may be ideal is to use Google Earth to see the historical satellite imagery of the area you're interested in.
 This video explains how it works…